PeteSD777/FASTAPI-Cipher/README.md

 # Fastapi-cipher
-RestApi made with FASTAPI, that allows for operations of encoding and decoding phrases
+Made with FASTAPI, that allows for operations of encoding and decoding phrases

 Fastapi-cipher has been created to encode and decode phrases by calling FastAPI docs route and by calling endpoints inside the browser.
 Fastapi-cipher uses python FastAPI framework to provide endpoints for requests.
 This project also uses python cryptography library, to ensure more security when encoding.